CigarsSmoker/Clone/Logger.md

 ##### Filter expressions

 You can filter entries in the logger using filter expressions.
-Log entries which do not match _all_ filter expression will be hidden from view.
+Log entries which do not match _all_ filter expressions will be hidden from view.
 Syntax for a filter expression:

 - Enter `foo` to only show entries which have a string `foo`.
 - Enter `|foo` to only show entries which have a field starting with `foo`.